-The details of the Special Educational Needs Co-ordinator (SENCO)
+The details of the Special Educational Needs Co-Ordinator (SENCO)

 The SENCO at Horton Kirby is Brittany Harper.
-She is a qualified, experienced teacher.
+She is a qualified, experienced teacher who has completed her NASENCO award.
 She holds additional qualifications in several areas of special educational need and has attended many courses covering lots of aspects of SEN.